zchee/golang-wiki/Modules.md

 ### Why must major version numbers appear in import paths?

-Please see the discussion on the semantic import versioning and the import compatibility rule in the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) concepts section above.
+Please see the discussion on the Semantic Import Versioning and the import compatibility rule in the ["Semantic Import Versioning"](https://github.com/golang/go/wiki/Modules#semantic-import-versioning) concepts section above.
 See also the [blog post announcing the proposal](https://blog.golang.org/versioning-proposal), which talks more about the motivation and justification for the import compatibility rule.

 ### Why are major versions v0, v1 omitted from import paths?"